voxel51/fiftyone/docs/source/user_guide/using_views.rst

 .. code-block:: python
     :linenos:

-    # the subset of samples where predictions have been computed
+    # The subset of samples where predictions have been computed
     predictions_view = dataset.exists("my_predictions")

 Use :meth:`select() <fiftyone.core.view.DatasetView.select>` and